 There’s a lot of different types of life insurance products: term life, whole life, return of premium, universal, universal index, variable, variable universal, survivorship, mortgage protection, final expense.
 I’m sure there’s more.
-It can make your head spin at first.
+It can make your head spin.

 Luckily, there’s a lot of blog posts out there explaining the nuances between these different products.
 So I won’t focus on that here.

-But I also noticed something.
-Most of those blog posts are hand-wavy when it comes to advising you on how to think about how much life insurance you need.
+But I also noticed most blog posts are hand-wavy when it comes to advising you on how to think about how much life insurance you need.

-The problem is: you can’t (and shouldn’t) just add these up because they all behave very differently.
+The problem is: you shouldn’t just add these up because they all behave differently.
 Some decrease, others fluctuate, others increase.

-What other blog posts are missing is a guide to help you calculate very quantitatively, very precisely, how these expenses change over time.
+What the blog posts are missing is a guide to help you calculate – quantitatively and precisely – how these expenses change over time.